Temple History

 Temple Establishment

-Following the divine revelation, the community came together to formally establish Shri Manasa Devi Temple.
-The first official puja ceremonies were performed, marking the beginning of organized worship at this sacred Swayambhu shrine.
-The temple was officially inaugurated as a center of spiritual service.
+The community came together to formally establish Shri Manasa Devi Temple.
+The first official puja ceremonies were performed and the temple was inaugurated as a centre of spiritual service.

 • First formal puja ceremonies conducted